lmm-git/Locator/Use.md

 $map = ModUtil::apiFunc('Locator', 'Map', 'OpenStreetMap', array('pid' => 'YOUR PID FROM ABOVE', 'mode' => 'iframe', 'style' => 'YOUR STYLE FOR IFRAME HERE (inline style tag)'));
 ...
 ```
 This will return a html string wich contain an iframe.
-So the site loading isn't slower because the map tiles.
+So the site loading isn't slower because of the map tiles.

 All avaiable commands you find here (the same as in the map API-file)
 ```php